 Statistical methods

 SPSS25.0 software was used to analyze the data.
-Shapiro-Wilk normal distribution was used to test the normality of measurement data, and X ± s meant the measurement data conformed to the normal distribution.
-An independent sample t test was used for intergroup comparisons.
-N (%) represented the count data, and χ2 test was used.
+Shapiro-Wilk normal distribution was used to test the normality of measurement data, and mean ± SD meant the measurement data conformed to the normal distribution.
+An independent sample t test was used for intergroup comparisons. n (%) represented the count data, and χ2 test was used.
 Logistic regression analysis was used to test factors influencing anxiety and depression in patients with periodontitis.
 The significance level was set at α = 0.05.

 RESULTS